What to Include on a Resume

-You should always include the following five resume sections:
+You should always include the following five sections on your resume:

-Everything else, including certifications, volunteer work, hobbies, and style elements like photos and icons are optional additions to your resume.
+Everything else, including certifications, awards, and hobbies are optional additions to your resume.

 What you should add to your resume depends on various factors, such as your level of experience, which resume format you pick, and your desired resume length.

 Let’s explore the details.
-Skip to 1:24 to hear Eva Chan, a certified professional resume writer, talk about what to put on a resume:
+Skip to 1:24 to hear Eva Chan, a Certified Professional Resume Writer (CPRW), talk about what to put on a resume:

 Even the best resume won’t land you a new job if employers can’t reach you.
 At a minimum, your resume header should include the following contact information: